 Monstera plants are prone to fungal diseases.
-Fungus likes to grow in wet places, and hence overwatering your plant can promote its growth.
+Fungus like to grow in wet places, and hence overwatering your plant can promote its growth.

-Most people make the common mistake of following a routine for watering their plant without testing the soil for its dryness.
+Most people make the common mistake of following a routine for watering their plants without testing the soil for its dryness.
 This causes the soil to become soggy and the stem to rot.

 A better approach is to monitor the dryness of the soil closely.
-And, water your plant only when the stem and topsoil seems almost completely dry.
+And, water your Monstera plant only when the stem and topsoil seem almost completely dry.

 As stated before, it is essential that you plant your Monstera Deliciosa in a pot with drainage holes.
 This way, your soil will not get waterlogged.

 Waterlogged soil leads to a shortage of oxygen for the plant.
-Insufficient oxygen levels and excess humidity induce the growth of pathogens like fungus and bacteria.
+Insufficient oxygen levels and excess humidity induce the growth of pathogens like fungi and bacteria.